Background pattern

 Factors that increase your risk of a blood clot in a vein

-The risk of a blood clot is small, but some conditions increase the risk.
+The risk of having a blood clot with Ceciliana is small, but some conditions increase the risk.
 Your risk is higher:

-• If any of your close relatives have had a blood clot in the leg, lung, or other organ at a younger age (i.e., before about 50 years old).
-You may have an inherited blood clotting disorder.
+• If any of your close relatives have had a blood clot in the leg, lung, or other organ at a young age (i.e., before the age of 50).

-• If you need surgery or spend a lot of time without standing up due to an injury or illness or if you have your leg immobilized.
-You may need to stop using Ceciliana for several weeks before surgery or while you have reduced mobility.
+• If you need an operation or spend a lot of time without getting up due to an injury or illness or if you have your leg in a cast.
+You may need to stop using Ceciliana several weeks before surgery or while you have less mobility.
 If you need to stop using Ceciliana, ask your doctor when you can start using it again.

-• As you get older (especially over about 35 years old).
+• As you get older (especially over 35 years).

-It is essential to inform your doctor if you have any of the conditions listed above, even if you are unsure.
-Your doctor may decide that you should stop using Ceciliana.
+It is essential to inform your doctor if you suffer from any of the above conditions, even if you are not sure.
+Your doctor may decide to stop you from using Ceciliana.

-If any of the conditions listed above change while you are using Ceciliana, for example, you start smoking, a close relative experiences a blood clot without a known cause, or you gain a lot of weight, inform your doctor.
+If any of the above conditions change while you are using Ceciliana, for example, a close relative experiences a thrombosis without a known cause or you gain a lot of weight, inform your doctor.

 BLOOD CLOTS IN AN ARTERY